eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

               "!");
     }

-As you can see, we can split a string across multiple lines.
+As you can see from the `doc` annotation we can split a string across multiple lines.
 That's especially useful when we're writing documentation in a `doc` annotation.
-We can interpolate expressions inside a string: we call that a string templage.
+We can interpolate expressions inside a string: we call that a string template.

 A string template must begin and end in a string literal.
 The following is not legal syntax: